 Bikers Against Drunk Drivers: Bikers Against Drunk Drivers, also known as BADD, was founded in 1986.
-It is non-profit organization dedicated to reduce the incidence of drunk driving and its consequences through promotion and awareness to the mainstream in malls, major events, annual tours and the media.
+It is a non-profit organization dedicated to reducing the incidence of drunk driving and its consequences through promotion and awareness to the mainstream in malls, major events, annual tours, and the media.

 DUI Foundation: Driving under the influence of alcohol and other impairing substances is an epidemic in our society.
 It is our goal to help people realize the life-altering effects drinking and driving can have on us and hopefully convince our visitors to think twice the next time they consider getting behind the wheel after having a few too many.
 We can never educate people enough on the dangers of this behavior and the consequences it can have on the driver and others around them.

 Learn About Alcoholism: Learn-About-Alcoholism.com is a resource designed to help individuals who suffer from abuse or dependence gain a better understanding of the disease and begin the journey to better health and emotional wellness for themselves and the people they impact.